OctopusDeploy/blog/blog/2017-11/deploying-to-octopus-from-jenkins.md

 ## Creating a Jenkins Pipeline Project

-To make use of our Java project and its associated `Jenkinsfile`, we need to create a new `Multibranch pipeline` project in Jenkins.
+To make use of our Java project and its associated `Jenkinsfile`, we need to create a new `Multibranch Pipeline` project in Jenkins.

 ![Multibranch pipeline](multibranch-pipeline.png "width=500")